bpwhelan/GameSentenceMiner/README.md

 Now you're ready to use FFmpeg in the script!

 ---

 ## 5. One Click Card Creation

-With the Latest Update it is now possible to do full 1-click card creation with this tool + Yomitan.
-This is configured in the `obs` section in your `config.toml`
+This is the flagship feature of this script, so here is a section explaining it.
+It is possible to do full 1-click card creation with this tool + Yomitan.
+The relevant settings are located in `Features` and `OBS` section in the config.

 Demo: https://www.youtube.com/watch?v=9dmmXO2CGNw